TODO: add alt text

 Severe hyponatremia is where things truly become scary.
 Confusion, seizures, brain damage, light sensitivity, brain swelling, and sometimes even death can occur.
 Many elite athletes have perished from this condition.

 Just think how a marathon course is set up.
 Watering stations every couple of miles.
-Should we be surprised that about 15% of competitors develop exercise-associated hyponatremia?
+Should we be surprised that so many endurance athletes develop exercise-associated hyponatremia?
+The idea is to prevent dehydration (net water loss from the body).
+But optimizing to prevent dehydration is misguided because:

 • There are no sports-related deaths from dehydration in all the medical literature.
-(And there are many reported deaths from low serum sodium.)

-• Aggressively hydrating with plain water increases the risk of hyponatremia
+• There are many reported deaths from low serum sodium.
+Aggressively hydrating with plain water increases the risk of hyponatremia

+Here’s the deal.
+Humans are meant to become slightly dehydrated when we sweat.
+It’s biologically normal.
 What’s not normal is aggressive fluid replacement.
-That’s how you cause a fluid and electrolyte imbalance.
-Let’s talk about preventing them now.
+That’s how you cause an electrolyte imbalance — let’s talk about preventing them now.

 How To Prevent a Fluid and Electrolyte Imbalance